 f) Dragon Boat racing - we have a dedicated group of locals who each weekend practice their racing in the calm waters of the American River basin.

-g) Regular improvements - a new convenience store/ post office is open for business 6 days a week.
+g) Regular improvements - a new one stop service centre is open for business 6 days a week.
 Closed Sundays.

 h) Our Community 'Shed' - this was created over 20 years ago and is a central local 'hangout' for meals and the local oval sports plus all manner of annual events from Gala days to community fundraising nights and special events at Easter, Melbourne Cups, Christmas, New Years, etc. It is run by mostly volunteer effort and funds raised go back into the community for worthwhile projects and helping hands.